sandesh2526/java-prep/Things.md

 NOTE: Having different return type is not sufficient to distinguish overloaded methods.

 ## Memory allocation for objects in Java
 All objects are allocated memory at runtime using the 'new' keyword.
 The object will continue to exists as long as there is a refernce to the object.
-Once all the
+On

 ## Access Modifiers
 Public: The member variables can be accessed from anywhere within a program.